galas123/100-days-of-code/log.md

 **Today's Progress**: It was moved to Codepen

-**Thoughts:** I've known how to make redux, csstrancition addons, redux-thunr work in Codepen...
+**Thoughts:** I've found out how to make redux, csstrancition addons, redux-thunr work in Codepen...

 **Link to work:** [CodePen](http://codepen.io/galas123/pen/wgaRrN)